Mug shot of Donald Trump: Reactions

 British film critic Robbie Collin likened Trump's expression to the "Kubrick stare", emblematic of several memorable characters of American filmmaker Stanley Kubrick's films.
 In Internet memes and commentary, the booking photograph was also said to imitate character Vigo the Cruel's "menacing stare featured prominently in Ghostbusters II, as well as the eponymous character's "blue steel" pose in the movie Zoolander (Trump himself made a cameo appearance in the latter).

 Columnist Maureen Dowd of The New York Times observed that "the Picture of Donald Trump should have been a 'foul parody,' a reflection of what the chancer has done with his life.
 It should have shown Trump's corroding soul rather than his truculent face.
 It should have revealed a man so cynical and depraved that he is willing to smash our nation’s soul—our democracy—and destroy faith in our institutions.
 All this simply to avoid being called a loser".
 On August 27, art critic Jerry Saltz called the mug shot "the most famous photograph in the world" and that "[a]lready the man with the scowl is using his portrait as both a statement of defiance and a claim of persecution—a symbol as diabolically ingenious as the red MAGA hat".

 When asked by a journalist for his opinion of the photograph, then-president Joe Biden quipped "Handsome guy, wonderful guy."
 On February 23, 2024, Trump was criticized for comments during a campaign speech for saying his four criminal indictments and mug shot boosted his appeal among black voters and for comparing his legal jeopardy to historical anti-black discrimination, stating that "when I did the mug shot in Atlanta, that mug shot is No. 1.
 You know who embraced it more than anyone else?
 The Black population."

-After being named Time's person of the year 2024, Trump humorously posted a meme with his mug shot below the text "How it started" next to his Time front cover below "How it's going".
+After being named Times person of the year 2024, Trump humorously posted a meme with his mug shot below the text "How it started" next to his Time front cover below "How it's going".
 On January 17, 2025, three days before inauguration day, the Trump transition team released inaugural portraits of Trump and vice president-elect JD Vance.
 Whereas Vance smiled on his, Trump's expression was reportedly inspired by his 2023 mug shot.